 The measurement of a deferred tax asset is reduced, if necessary, by a valuation allowance if it is more likely than not that some portion or all of the deferred tax asset will not be realized.
 We have provided a valuation allowance against certain of our state net operating loss ("NOL") carryforwards that are not expected to be used during the carryforward periods.
-As of December 31, 2018, we had also provided a valuation allowance against ANI Canada's net deferred tax assets of \$1.9 million and against certain of our state NOL carryforwards that were not expected to be used during the carryforward periods.
-As a result of a newly adopted transfer pricing policy in 2019, our assessment of the amount of ANI Canada's deferred tax assets that were more likely than not to be realized changed.
-During 2019, we released ANI Canada's valuation allowance.
-As of December 31, 2021, our valuation allowance is \$0.5 million and relates to state NOL carryforwards.
+As of December 31, 2022, our valuation allowance is \$0.4 million and relates to state NOL carryforwards.